 The Company believes in giving back and in supporting the local communities in which we live and work.
 The Company and its employees donate financially and by giving their time and energy.
 Most sites or departments engage in local charitable causes and activities.
 In some of our sites, employees are encouraged to give through regular payroll deductions and through the annual campaign week where employee contributions are matched by the Company.
 Some charitable causes are identified and promoted by our ERGs.
-In addition, United States employees receive eight hours of voluntary paid time off to participate in local opportunities to give back to the community.
+In addition, United States employees receive a paid day off to participate in local opportunities to give back to the community as part of our volunteer time off benefit.